modiimedia/a-s-hugo/content/social-media-101.md

 social_image = ""
 [[sections]]
 content_order = "right to left"
-main_content = "# Social Media 101 with Q&A\n\n<hr>\n\nJoin me for an in-depth trip into social media.
+main_content = "# Social Media 101 \n\n<hr>\n\nJoin me for an in-depth trip into social media.
 I will be sharing tips on how to build your social media audience as well as create effective social media ads and campaigns.
 A Q&A will follow the presentation.
-Don't miss this opportunity to learn tips on how to grow your business.
-Cost is 25.00 to attend." secondary_content = "##### ![](https://res.cloudinary.com/modii/w_840,q_50,f_auto/v1536947126/abundantlysocial/37027504_489960801443541_4019886932887601152_o.jpg)" section_name = "Social Media 101 with Q&A" show = true template = "2-column-section"
+Don't miss this opportunity to learn tips on how to grow your business. " secondary_content = "##### ![](https://res.cloudinary.com/modii/w_840,q_50,f_auto/v1536947126/abundantlysocial/37027504_489960801443541_4019886932887601152_o.jpg)" section_name = "Social Media 101 " show = true template = "2-column-section"
 [sections.appearance]